evant/holdr/README.md

 Socket
 ======

-Because typing findViewById() in Android is such a pain.
+## Why use Socket?

+- Because you hate typeing findViewById() all the time.
+- Because Butterknife requires non-zero boilerplate.
+- Because ViewHolders are cool, but a pain to write.

 ## Usage
 ```groovy